tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/08-URIs.md

 URI construction is important in that it is the door through which consumers enter to obtain API resources.
-It should be intuitive and easy to guess what an endpoint does just by looking at the URI and HTTP verb, without needing to see a query string. <ApiStandard id="HNZAS_SHOULD_USE_INTUITIVE_ENDPOINTS" type="SHOULD" toolTip="Endpoint purpose should be intuitive from the URI, avoiding verbs." >Endpoint URLs **SHOULD** advertise resources, and avoid verbs.</ApiStandard>
+It should be intuitive and easy to guess what an endpoint does just by looking at the URI and HTTP verb, without needing to see a query string.

+<ApiStandard id="HNZAS_SHOULD_USE_INTUITIVE_ENDPOINTS" type="SHOULD" toolTip="Endpoint purpose should be intuitive from the URI, avoiding verbs." >Endpoint URLs **SHOULD** advertise resources, and avoid verbs.</ApiStandard>

 In some situations an implemented standard may define the URI structure for you.
 A good example of this is [Fast Health Interoperability Resources (FHIR)](https://www.hl7.org/fhir/resource.html).
 For additional guidance on the use of FHIR see [Part D: FHIR API Design and Development Standards](../../fhir-api-standard/)

 ### API Offering

-<ApiStandard id="HNZAS_SHOULD_INCLUDE_API_SUBDOMAIN" type="SHOULD" toolTip="URL should include 'api' as sud-domain e.g. https://api.example.govt.nz or context, e.g. https://example.govt.nz/api." >Is it **RECOMMENDED** that the URL makes it clear that it is an API:</ApiStandard>
+<ApiStandard id="HNZAS_SHOULD_INCLUDE_API_SUBDOMAIN" type="SHOULD" toolTip="URL should include 'api' as sud-domain e.g. https://api.example.govt.nz or context, e.g. https://example.govt.nz/api." >It is **RECOMMENDED** that the URL makes it clear that it is an API:</ApiStandard>

 **<span class="smallcaps">Examples</span>**